onassar/PHP-JSON-Validation/README.md

 ### funnel (optional)
 This *optional* attribute ought to contain a boolean value of either true or false.
 This attribute determines whether or now

+Flexibility
+===
+The intent behind the structure of this library is that of extensibility.
+Besides being able to full define your own validation classes and methods, the funnel and failsafe properties are meant to give the ability to derive complex validation hierarchies.

+Additionally, properties and attributes can be added to any schema.
+Upon a rule failure, these properties will be passed along in the **errors** array for the **SchemaValidator** instance.
+When a rule errors out, it by default stores the entire rule in the **errors** array, which can be accessed through the **SchemaValidator**&#039;s **getErrors** method.